Embird Embroidery Software

 Trace Tool Styles

-Before you start using the Trace tool, you should choose embroidery style you want to use.
-Click secondary mouse button on the Trace icon (in the Tool Bar).
+Before you start using the Trace Tool, you should choose the embroidery style you want to use.
+Hold the primary mouse button depressed for about 1 second on the Trace Tool icon (in the Tool Bar).

 Icon of Trace Tool